toasted-marshmallow-co/DarkWarehouse.PublicDocs/docs/06-The Equipment/07-Chargers/Interacting with Chargers.md

 ![send to nearest available location](assets/interacting-with-chargers/send-to-nearest-available-location.png "send to nearest available location").

 ### Quick Send To Charger Method ✨
-Quickly right-click on an omni-mole to open the short-cut options.
+Quickly right-click on an omni-mole to open the short-cut options⚡.
 Navigate to `Create Machine Task` and click on `Go To Nearest Available Charger`, done👍.

 ![quick go to charger](assets/interacting-with-chargers/quick-go-to-charger.png "charger go to charger").